 |£750,001 and over||12|

-The rates apply to the portion of the total value which falls within each band in respect of transactions with an effective date on or after 1 April 2015.
+The rates apply to the portion of the total value which falls within each band in respect of transactions.
+This has an effective date on or after 1 April 2015.

 Higher rates for additional residential properties